-When starting a fish tank, adding an eel may not be your first thought.
+When starting a fish tank, adding a saltwater aquarium eel may not be your first thought.
 But if you are thinking about making the jump from “classic” fish to something a bit more unorthodox, Morays make a unique alternative.

 Moray eels are becoming increasingly popular with experienced fish keepers.
 The range of different species offer various colors and patterns, so there is always one to suit your style.

 Their undulating swimming motion is almost hypnotic and creates a completely different dynamic in your aquarium.

 In this guide will talk about saltwater eels, Morays, and give specific examples of the most popular varieties including; snowflake, green, zebra and chainlink Moray eels to name a few.